All about coffee

 Ideally, coffee should be brewed with a water temperature between 88-96°C. If the water is too cold, too few particles will be released from the coffee and it will taste sour.
 We recommend a kettle with a temperature display.

-2. Grinding size
+2. Grinding degree

-If you grind your coffee beans too coarsely, the extraction will go wrong.
-This is then referred to as under-extraction: the water takes in too little of what is supposed to be extracted from the ground coffee.
+If you grind your coffee beans too coarsely , the extraction will go wrong.
+This is then referred to as under-extraction : the water takes in too little of what is supposed to be extracted from the ground coffee.
 Try adjusting the grind of your coffee grinder a little finer .

 3. The coffee itself